-Kids Name President Trump As Defendant In Constitutional Climate Case
+CPM Clients Kids Name President Trump as Defendant in Constitutional Climate Case

 Today, youth plaintiffs in Juliana v.
 United States filed a notice with a federal court in Oregon, naming Donald J. Trump as a defendant in their landmark climate case on pace for trial this fall.
 Plaintiffs have substituted President Trump as a named party in place of former President Barack Obama under the Federal Rules.

 In Juliana v.
 United States, 6:15-cv-1517-TC, 21 young plaintiffs sued the federal government for violating their constitutional rights and their rights to vital public trust resources.
 The complaint alleges the government locked in a fossil-fuel based national energy system for more than five decades with full knowledge of the extreme dangers it posed.
 The plaintiffs have been further emboldened by President Trump’s blatant climate denialism, inspiring them in their fight to secure climate justice and a safe future.

 “I look forward to taking on the Trump administration, as I think our new president, of all people, needs to have his power checked,” said Kiran Ooommen, 20-year-old plaintiff from Eugene, OR.
 “President Trump benefits financially from the fossil fuel industry, but his benefit comes at a heavy cost for the rest of us.
 The policies of the U.S. government that ignore the threat of climate change are only going to get worse under the new presidency, based on Trump's apparent lack of understanding of climate science and his plans to invest further in the fossil fuel industry.
 I cannot imagine a better time than now to remind the federal government of its constitutional obligation to protect the life, liberty and property of the people, not big business.”